SteveJustin1963/Orbital-Angular-Momentum-OAM/lab_manual_with_code.md

 \]
 $$

 creates forked/spiral-like interference fringes.
 Near the singularity, one fringe splits.
-The number of fork branches tells you \(|l|\).
+The number of fork branches tells you $\(|l|\)$.
 The sign of the fork indicates the handedness.

 ## Python: Simulate Forked Interference Fringes